 Community is King (and Content is Queen)

 I’m sure you’ve heard the term, content is king, and that has been the case for many years, but it has shifted a bit.
 Nowadays, everyone is a publisher, which has led to a sea of content that people are drowning in.
-In 2018, it’s about rising above the noise through niche audiences, connections and micro influencers (more on that in a minute).
+In recent years, it’s about rising above the noise through niche audiences, connections, and micro-influencers (more on that in a minute).

 Content still matters.
 To grow your business online, you must create content that provides value.
 This hasn’t changed.
 What’s shifted is curating and creating content for a micro-audience.
 It’s more important to cater your content to a niche audience, aka your tribe (or the tribe you want to have if you don’t have one yet), and connect around each other’s content.